stellar/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Custom Response Headers
 This annotation is of the form `nginx.ingress.kubernetes.io/custom-response-headers: <header name>` to specify a custom response header.
 This annotation uses `more_set_headers` nginx directive.
 To specify multiple headers, you can use `||` to seperate multiple response headers:
-- `nginx.ingress.kubernetes.io/custom-response-headers: "Cache-Control:no-cache || Strict-Transport-Security: max-age=31536000; includeSubDomains"`
+- `nginx.ingress.kubernetes.io/custom-response-headers: Cache-Control:no-cache || Strict-Transport-Security: max-age=31536000; includeSubDomains`

 ### Default Backend